Get your home holiday-ready 🎄 SEE ALL IDEAS

 Lettuce Grow Farmstand Hydroponic System

-Hydroponics—the practice of growing plants in water rather than soil—is popular because it offers a way to produce a bounty of plants in a relatively small area in an indoor garden.
+Hydroponic systems—a method for growing plants in water rather than soil—are popular because they offer a way to produce a bounty of plants in a relatively small area in an indoor garden.
 These systems also tend to be user-friendly, so even newbie growers are likely to succeed.
-Best of all, hydroponic systems often are all-inclusive: They provide the container for growing the plants, and most come with lights, plant foods, and seeds, so you don’t have to be an expert to start growing.
+Best of all, hydroponic systems often are all-inclusive: They provide the container for growing the plants, and most come with lights, plant foods, and seeds, so you don’t have to be a gardening expert to start growing.

 Because of the wide range of consumer hydroponic systems available, choosing the best option can be challenging.
 To guide shoppers to the ideal product, we recently tested eight different indoor hydroponic systems to evaluate the top options on the market today.

-When testing the best hydroponic systems, we looked for ease of use, the number of plants the system would accommodate, and any extra features included.
-Check out our top picks for indoor gardening with these hydroponic systems.
+When testing hydroponic systems, we looked for ease of use, the number of plants the system would accommodate, and any extra features included.
+Check out our top picks for indoor gardening with some of the best hydroponic systems.

 1. BEST OVERALL: AeroGarden Bounty Hydroponic System

-2. BEST BANG FOR THE BUCK: Moistenland Indoor Garden Starter Kit
+2. BEST BANG FOR THE BUCK: XXXFlower Plant Terrarium With Wooden Stand

 3. BEST LARGE-CAPACITY: Lettuce Grow Farmstand Hydroponic System